 Athens, Levadia, Delphi, Arachova, Kalambaka, Amphisa, Lamia, Trikala, Meteora Monasteries, Vergina, Dion, Thessaloniki, Athens

-Highlights of the tour to Delphi, Meteora and Thessaloniki
+Highlights of the 4 days private tour to magical Delphi, Meteora, Thessaloniki

 - Thessaloniki, the second largest and important coastal city in Greece